robstave/Meowcards/cards/aws/ai/ai1.md

 ### Back

 **Correct Answer**: C
 Explanation: Amazon SageMaker Clarify is mentioned in Task Statement 4.1 as a tool to detect and monitor bias.
+It provides capabilities for identifying bias in datasets and models, offering insights into potential fairness issues.
+SageMaker Clarify also supports explainability by helping users understand the factors influencing model predictions, which is crucial for building responsible AI systems.

 <!-- Card End -->
 <!-- Card Start -->